younjiwoo/tunely/README.md

 - create a JSON CRUD API on `/api` routes in an Express server
 - serve static content on non-`/api` routes in an Express server
 - make AJAX requests with jQuery
-- template JSON data with handlebars
+- render JSON data with template strings
 - create the client/server/database connections required for a full stack application